Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: The relation with Thompson's groups

-In order to prove Proposition \ref{prop:sesB}, it will be useful to work with a different incarnation of the group $V$.
-Namely, every element of $V$ is encoded by a {\em symbol} $(T,T', \sigma)$, where $T$ and $T'$ are finite, {\em reduced} rooted trees with the same number of leaves, and $\sigma$ is a bijection between the set of leaves of $T$ and $T'$; see \cite{CFP} for an expanded definition (although this is essentially contained in the proof of Proposition \ref{prop:sesB}), as well as a proof of the equivalence of the two definitions of $V$.
+In order to prove Proposition \ref{prop:sesB}, it will be useful to work with a different incarnation of the group $V$ (see \cite{CFP} also).
+Namely, $V$ is the group of self-transformations of the rooted 3-valent tree $\mathcal{T}$ whose elements are encoded by equivalence classes of triples $(T,T', \sigma)$, where $T$ and $T'$ are finite rooted subtrees of $\mathcal T$ with the same number of leaves, and $\sigma$ is a bijection between the set of leaves of $T$ and $T'$.
+Such a triple extends to a transformation of $\mathcal{T}$, and the equivalence relation responds to the fact that different triples may extend to the same transformation of $\mathcal{T}$.